NCAR/IPT/README.md

 This collection of scripts and code are for the production of input fields that are required to run MUSICA-V0.
 They target emissions, meterological reanalyses for nudging, and initial conditions.

+These scripts will not be advanced or maintained due to the fact that MUSICA will soon provide infrastructure to do the regridding online as part of the model.
+This scripts are provided to the community now so that they can use MUSICA-V0

 ## Emissions gridding toools